 We can’t see what is happening, so we resist the dark.
 We get claustrophobic and resist the plan God has for us.
 Why can’t we understand that God places us in the dark for our own good?
 Sometimes, it is for our own protection because He loves us.
 He wants us to know we can trust Him in the darkness.God is able to do His greatest work in the dark.
 Click To Tweet

 Come.
 Think about Lazarus and his friends with me

-- Lazarus’ and his sisters were close friends of Jesus.
+Lazarus and his sisters were close friends of Jesus.
 (John 11:3)They loved Jesus greatly and He loved them.
-They spent much time together whenever possible.
+They spent a lot of time together whenever possible.
 Just as we, as Christians, can have a wonderful relationship with our Lord.
 We have lived for and with Jesus maybe for years.
 We love Him and we serve him expecting his blessings.
 But there is much to learn and the place to learn it is quite possibly is in the darkness of a Saturday.